-BEDFORD, MA -- The East Coast Wizards are pleased to announce that Jack Johansen has committed Southern New Hampshire University (SNHU) for the fall of 2020.
-The 2000-born native of Milford, NH, began his junior hockey career with the New England Wolves last season.
+BEDFORD, MA -- The East Coast Wizards are pleased to announce that Jack Johansen has committed to Fitchburg State University for the fall of 2021.
+The 2000-born native of Milford, NH, began his junior hockey career with the New England Wolves back in the 2018-19 season.
 In 40 total games at the Eastern Hockey League Premier (EHLP) level, Johansen tallied 60 points, and thus was named the Defenseman of the Year.

-"Following last season, we spoke with the Wolves staff about bringing Jack in, as he was hoping to play a little closer to home with us," said Wizards head coach and general manager Freddy Meyer.
-"Jack has tremendous upside, and his game is still only developing.
-I'm looking forward to seeing the defenseman he becomes at SNHU."
+"Following that season, we spoke with the Wolves staff about bringing Jack in, as he was hoping to play a little closer to home with us," said EHL head coach and general manager Kory Falite.
+"Jack has tremendous upside, and his game is still getting better.
+I'm looking forward to seeing the defenseman he becomes at Fitchburg State."

 While with the Wolves, Johansen also dressed in 17 Eastern Hockey League (EHL) games.
-When you combine those numbers with his stats from this year, Johansen notched 35 points in 58 total games in the EHL.
-Overall, Johansen is very grateful for the two years of junior hockey, and he can't wait to get started this fall.
+When you combine those numbers with his stats from last year and this year, Johansen notched 70 points in 99 total games in the EHL.
+Overall, Johansen is very grateful for the three years of junior hockey, and he can't wait to get started this fall.